martinGithub/dance_moves/README.md

  * install python from https://www.python.org/ftp/python/2.7.10/python-2.7.10-macosx10.6.pkg (note that recent version of Mac OS X should comes with Python 2.7 out of the box)

  in a terminal:
- * sudo pip install youtube-dl
+ * sudo pip install youtube-dl (note that it is normal that there are no asterisk appearing when you type your password http://osxdaily.com/2015/02/04/terminal-wont-show-password-when-typed/)
+ * ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)
- * sudo apt-get install libav-tools
+ * brew install libav
  * download the zip file of the project [here] (https://github.com/martinGithub/lindy_hop_moves/archive/master.zip)

+if you stuggle installing libav you can instead use ffmpeg:

+* download ffmpeg here [here] (http://ffmpegmac.net/) or [here](http://evermeet.cx/ffmpeg/ffmpeg-2.8.7z) and extract it in the same folder as the python script
+* in the script *download_lindy_moves.py* replace *use_ffmpeg=False* by *use_ffmpeg=True*